ACCESS-NRI/access-hive.org.au/README.md

 - Prefixing the branch name with `dev/jasmeen` might be used as an indicator that this needs to merged in the `development` branch of access-hive (staging branch deployed on https://access-hive.org.au/development_site/), and _**not**_ the main branch.

-- Work locally on the branch `dev/jasmeen/legacy-release`, and push the commits.
+- Work locally on the branch `dev/jasmeen/legacy-release`, and push the commits using the commands:

+    `git add .`

+    `git commit -m "First commit"`

+    `git push`

-- On github, create a pull request and change the base to `development`.
+- On github, create a pull request and making sure to change the `base` to `development`.
 (Please find the below screenshot).
 This would create a pr on the `development` branch.

 # License